SpaceVim/SpaceVim/docs/_posts/2020-11-28-use-vim-as-a-nim-ide.md

 ### Tasks manage

-SpaceVim will detect [`lein`](https://leiningen.org/) project tasks automatically.
-If there is `project.clj` file in the root directory of your project. following tasks will be detected:
+SpaceVim will detect `nimble` project tasks automatically.
+If there is `*.nimble` file in the root directory of your project. following tasks will be detected:

 ![taskmanager](https://user-images.githubusercontent.com/13142418/95338987-1a334500-08e6-11eb-80c4-ad811095d8c8.png)

 To select a tast to run, use key binding `SPC p t r`, you can also use `SPC p t l` to list all the tasks in the tasks manager window.